SMerrony/aghast/docs/DesignThoughts.md

 ### Event System

+***N.B.
+After using AHAST for some time, and having had more experience with MQTT, we have decided to rework the Event system using MQTT (only).
+Internal events will be phased out and be replaced my MQTT messages.***

+It turned out that much of the infrastructure for our 'event system' was easily provided by an MQTT broker and a small amount of code.
+Also, the MQTT broker (currently using Mosquitto) is easily able to handle any workload AGHAST might throw at it - even when running on a modest hardware platform such as an SBC.

 We have both internal Events (described here) and external events which are handled either by specific Integrations or by MQTT.